VERNEDCT: Switching to direct current for the energy transition

 The distribution of electrical energy is a challenge of the energy transition.
 In order to achieve a higher utilization of the grid infrastructure, a conversion to direct current is being researched in the project.

 The use of direct current (DC) in distribution networks enables much higher utilization of the network infrastructure and thus reduces the resources required for network expansion.
 This means that for the same amount of material, significantly more energy can be distributed compared to today’s AC technology.
-The project will develop the technological basis for a novel, fully converter-fed distribution network based on DC technology for urban areas, which can take over the tasks of today’s network levels 5-7 (medium and low voltage).
+The project will develop the technological basis for a new, fully inverter-fed distribution grid based on DC technology for urban areas, which can take over the tasks of today’s grid levels 5-7 (medium and low voltage).

 6 years